-Speaking of Kurt Russell (and I did back when I was talking about “The Thing”) here’s a movie you should check out the next time you’re bored (or up late at night racked with guilt over that Thai hooker).
-As I write this, the holidays are nearly upon us so a few vacation days and Thai hookers are probably both in your future.
-See?
+Speaking of Kurt Russell (and I did back when I was talking about “The Thing”) Soldier is a movie you should check out the next time you’re bored.
+As I write this, the holidays are nearly upon us so a few vacation days are probably in your future.

 That’s where Todd tries to fit in with a group of civilian refugees who eek out an existence rummaging through the scrap yards which essentially means the entire effing planet.
 For an action movie, the sub-plot of a soldier suddenly finding himself out of place in a civilian world is actually quite relevant and moving.
 I didn’t say anything about the Academy Awards, but still deeper than you might expect all things considered.